Finding A Verb In A Sentence

 • Auxiliary Verbs: Also known as helping verbs, these assist the main verb to express tense, mood, or voice.
 Common auxiliary verbs include be, have, and do.

 • Transitive Verbs: These require a direct object to complete their meaning.
-For example, "She reads the book."
+As an example, "She reads the book."

 • Intransitive Verbs: These do not require a direct object.
-For example, "They sleep."
+Here's one way to look at it: "They sleep."

 Scientific Foundations